Lawyers for ex-Jefferies trader go on offensive at fraud trial

-NEW HAVEN, Connecticut (Reuters) - Lawyers defending Jesse Litvak at the former Jefferies Group Inc trader’s federal fraud trial on Thursday accused the firm of firing him and then helping prosecutors out of concern that it might otherwise lose a major client.
+NEW HAVEN, Conn., Feb 27 (Reuters) - Lawyers defending Jesse Litvak at the former Jeffries Group Inc trader’s federal fraud trial on Thursday accused the firm of firing him and then helping prosecutors out of concern that it might otherwise lose a major client.

 Johan Eveland, a managing director and co-head of fixed income at Jefferies, testified in U.S. District Court in New Haven, Connecticut, that he had been part of the team of supervisors who decided to fire Litvak in December 2011.